MARY RAMAGE DILLARD

 It wasn't until after the war ended that Mary admitted that despite the

-enemy would be too strong for her friends and they would lose badly.
+action she took that night, she had been very sure that the enemy would be too strong for her friends and they would lose badly.
 She had simply hoped that her warning would give enough time to General Sumter and Colonel Clark to get their soldiers into hiding before the enemy struck.

 You can imagine how she must have felt when she saw 200 mounted English soldiers approaching the plantation under cover of darkness that night.
 Thankfully she had already informed General Sumter of the British plans she had overheard, one of which was to use mounted soldiers as decoys in order to keep the Americans distracted until the rest of Tarleton's troops arrived by foot.